Yelp/pyleus/docs/source/yaml.rst

 * **tasks**\(``int``\)

-  Number of tasks per executor.
+  Number of tasks per component.

 * **tick_freq_secs**\(``float``\)[only for ``bolt``]